 Krissy Gray began her marketing career in the Motion Picture Industry, where she was the Director of In-Theater Marketing for Gramercy Pictures, Destination Films and Focus Features.
 She had the privilege of marketing the Academy Award winning films Fargo, Dead Man Walking, The Usual Suspects and The Piano.
 She also collaborated on, designed and oversaw a number of special events ranging from movie premieres, Oscar parties, trade shows and conventions while in Los Angeles.
 After moving back to the Bay Area, Ms. Gray ran the Marketing and Special Events department for a risk management company and most recently was the Managing Director for Diablo Theatre Company, producing a number of musicals including Shrek The Musical, Singin’ in the Rain and Guys and Dolls.
 In addition to her professional experience, Ms. Gray is a trained dancer and holds a BA in Dance from Loyola Marymount University.
 She has danced in many Bay Area productions, as well as in performances around the world.

 Melissa Hardy has worked in the private sector of industry as well as the public and private school systems for thirty-five years.
 She has enjoyed a career in education, fundraising and communications.
 Ms. Hardy took her first ballet lesson at the age of five, which spurred her passion for dance and theater.
 Throughout her life, she has danced and acted in school and community productions, as well as designed sets, painted backdrops, and constructed costumes.
 She holds a BA Degree in Fine Arts and Education from San Jose State University and a Masters Degree in Special Education from the University of Oregon.
-Ms. Hardy has been Diablo Ballet's Guest Services Manager since 2014.
+Ms. Hardy has been with Diablo Ballet since 2014.

 Audience Development & Digital Strategist